FAQ – Florida Sailfish Cup

 Do We Have to Call in our Releases?

-No. Based on the unique format of the tournament calling in releases over the VHF or phone is not required.
-As part of the validation requirement of releases on video, each team will conclude each release on video with time and gps coordinates.
+No. As part of the validation requirement of releases on video, each team will conclude each release on video showing time and date.

 Is live chumming allowed in the tournament?